Georg von und zu Franckenstein

-Biography
+Early life

-Franckenstein was born in Dresden, Saxony, the son of Karl Baron von und zu Franckenstein (1831–1898), a diplomat of the Austro-Hungarian Empire, and his wife, Elma née Countess von Schönborn-Wiesentheid (1841–1884).
+Franckenstein was born in Dresden, Saxony, the son of Karl, Baron von und zu Franckenstein (1831–1898), a diplomat of the Austro-Hungarian Empire, and his wife, Elma, née Countess von Schönborn-Wiesentheid (1841–1884).
 He was the younger brother of the composer and General Intendant of Munich Clemens von und zu Franckenstein (1875–1942).

+Georg spent his youth between Franconia and Vienna.
+Educated at the famous Schottengymnasium, followed by the study of politics and law at the University of Vienna.